GLM-130B: An Open Bilingual Pre-trained Model: Technical Details

 \subsection{Tokenization}

 For the tokenization of the corpus, we implement a text tokenizer based on the package \textit{icetk} with several adjustments.
 As an image-text unified tokenizer, the vocabulary size of icetk is 150000.
-The first 20000 tokens are image tokens, and the rest are text tokens.
+The first 20000 tokens are image tokens and the rest are text tokens.
 The text tokenizer of icetk is formulated and trained by sentencepiece\footnote{\url{https://github.com/google/sentencepiece}}, on a 25GB bilingual corpus equally distributed with English and Chinese contents.
 We divide tokens recognized by the tokenizer into four categories.
-The common tokens are assigned from No.20000 to No.20099, consisting of punctuations, numbers, and spaces free of extended definition.
-No.20100 to No.83822 are English tokens, and No.83823 to No.145653 are Chinese tokens.
-Tokens after No.145653 are other special tokens, including concatenated punctuations, pieces from other languages, etc.
+The common tokens are assigned from No.20000 to No.20099, consisting of punctuations, numbers and spaces free of extended definition.
+No.20100 to No.83822 are English tokens and No.83823 to No.145653 are Chinese tokens.
+Tokens after No.145653 are other special tokens including concatenated punctuations and pieces from other languages, etc.

-During our implementation, We ignored the first 20000 image tokens and utilized the latter 130000 intended for text tokenization. we disable the ignoring of linebreak to tokenize the linebreak mark \texttt{\textbackslash n} into No. 20004 token \texttt{<n>}.
+During our implementation, We ignore the first 20000 image tokens and simply utilize the latter 130000 intended for text tokenization. we disable the ignoring of linebreak to tokenize the linebreak mark \texttt{\textbackslash n} into No. 20004 token \texttt{<n>}.
 On the basis of inherent tokens, we add special tokens \texttt{[MASK]} and \texttt{[gMASK]} for model prediction.
 We also add special tokens \texttt{<sop>}, \texttt{<eop>}, \texttt{<eos>} for sentence and passage separation.